PPL-IIITA/ppl-assignment-silhouette5574/README.md

 #ppl-assignment

 PIYUSH GOVIL

 RIT2015084

 #Build System :

 Kali Linux 2016.2

 OS type - 64bit

+#JDK version used

+JDK 1.8.0_102

 #Command for Terminal in Linux :

-1.Open Command Prompt.
+1. Open Command Prompt and change Directory to extraxted folder "ppl-assignment-silhouette5574".

+2. Make Question1 as your current directory.

+3. Now, type 'javac Ques1.java' to compile the file.

+4. After the compilation is complete type 'java Ques1' to run the file.

+#Command to run on windows

+1. Open command Prompt and change Directory to extraxted folder "ppl-assignment-silhouette5574".

-2.Make Question1 as your current directory.
+2. Make Question1 as your current directory.

-3.Now, type 'javac Ques1.java' to compile the file.
+3. Now, type 'javac Ques1.java' to compile the file.

-4.After the compilation is complete type 'java Ques1' to run the file.
+4. After the compilation is complete type 'java Ques1' to run the file.

 #Tools Used

-Doxygen for Documentation
+1. Doxygen for Documentation

-Class diagrams generated using StarUML
+2. Class diagrams generated using StarUML